 The Paraplanner Standard

-The Paraplanner Standard™ was created by a sector committee with representation from financial services business owners, employers, financial professionals, practice managers, compliance managers, technical and client administrators and, of course, paraplanners themselves.
+The Paraplanner Standard™ – Requirements for International Professional Paraplanners was created by a sector committee with representation from financial services business owners, employers, financial professionals, practice managers, compliance managers, technical and client administrators and, of course, paraplanners themselves.

-By providing a framework for excellence, The Paraplanner Standard™ looks beyond academic knowledge and offers an evaluation of the specific set of skills, principles and behaviours needed to excel in the role.
+It looks beyond academic knowledge and offers an evaluation of the specific set of skills, principles and behaviours needed to excel in this role.

 - An insight into the future of the financial services sector